 Your device is listed in the left-hand column, click Connect.

 If prompted, allow the incoming connection on your Android device.
-Now start your extension on the Android device.
-Note, the following instructions assume you are using web-ext run.
+Now start your extension on the Android device using web-ext run.
+You will need to have at least one tab opened in order for your extension to load.
 Click your device in the left-hand column and scroll down to find Processes in the list of active features in the browser.

 Click Inspect next to Main Process.
 The web developer toolbox displays in Debugger.